spoutcraft/SpoutcraftPlugin/README.md

 Copyright (c) 2011-2012, Spout LLC <<http://www.spout.org/>>

 ## Getting the Source
-The latest and greatest source can be found here on [GitHub].
+The latest and greatest source can be found here on [GitHub][Source].
 Download the latest builds from our [build server][Builds]. [![Build Status](http://build.spout.org/job/SpoutPlugin/badge/icon)][Builds]
 View the latest [Javadoc].